Inspiration Creative Stress Relievers and Mindfulness Activities

 Take a digital detox

 A lot of our self-induced stress comes from comparing our day to day lives with the highlight reels of our friends and colleagues.
 Oftentimes, we are too harsh on ourselves because we don’t take time to listen to our inner voice.
 Although the world is now governed by the internet, taking time off from using the internet and our gadgets can prove to be a really effective way of managing stress.
 Imagine the amount of time you spend each day on social media.
 Multiply that with the days you have in a week, in a month, in a year… How much time do you really have in your hands?
-Time is all that we really have, and we can choose to spend it doing something that you love.
+Time is all that we really have, and we can choose to spend it doing something that we love.
 Instead of adding to our stressors, why don’t we choose to lessen them?

 The Importance of Mindset

 Like what any successful person that has lived through many ups and downs in their lifetime says, having a positive outlook in life is the most important thing that we can have.
 Life is full of many external factors that we have absolutely no control over, and daily stressors are one of those.
 But the good news is this: We have total control of ourselves, our choices, and the way we think.
-These factors definitely create a ripple effect in our lives; so focus on what you want to expand, and the rest will follow.
+These factors definitely create a ripple effect in our lives.
+So focus on what you want to expand, and the rest will follow.
 Begin by practising the creative stress relievers we talked about in this article.
 Accept, acknowledge, and allow yourself to go through this journey of life, and surround yourself with things that inspire you.

 Visiting local temples, Ardak Kassenova, Health Retreat, Bali, 2018